Hilda Jennings

-Hilda Jennings (1894–1978) was a British community activist, social worker, author, and academic.
+Hilda Jennings (1894–1978) was a British community activist, sociologist, author, and academic.
 She is best known for her efforts to improve the lives of working-class communities, particularly through her work in the East End of London, at the Bryn Mawr Community, and as Warden of the Barton Hill University Settlement.

 Background

 Hilda Jennings was born into a Stafford family established in commerce.
 The family firm, R.T.
 Jennings & Son of Stafford, dated back to the 19th century and was, at its height, the largest local footwear manufacturer and wholesaler.
 In 1959, the business was restructured as Jen Shoes Ltd. Her father, Arthur Thomas Jennings JP (d.
 1926), was a prominent businessman who owned the company until it was incorporated as a limited company in 1922.
 He also served as a director of the Stafford Railway Building Society.

 The Jennings children enjoyed a comfortable and privileged upbringing, reflective of their family's social standing and commercial success.
 Both of Hilda's siblings went on to lead successful lives: her brother, Arthur Tildesley Jennings, joined the family business and later became its managing director, while her sister, Nellie Jennings, married Charles Venables, a wealthy industrialist and timber merchant from an industrial Quaker family, similar in status to their own.

 Jennings' mother was Anne Madders, who married Arthur Thomas Jennings in 1892.
 She was from a Staffordshire farming family, then based at Seighford Grange.
 Her father John Madders later moved to farm at Coppenhall, dying shortly afterwards, where two of Anne's brothers carried on the farm.